Sudhir Ruparelia

-On 20 October 2016, the Bank of Uganda, which regulates all banks in Uganda, took control of Crane Bank, the largest subsidiary of the Ruparelia Group, due to a significant decline in capital and a potential run on the bank.

-In April 2017, the central bank of Uganda shut down his four forex bureaux as a result of unrenewed expired licences whose failed renewal resulted from money laundering and lack of fitness and probity by owners and board of directors according to Forbes and the Observer.
+According to Forbes and other sources, Ruparelia is one of the wealthiest individuals in Uganda and one of the richest investors on the Uganda Securities Exchange, with an estimated net worth of US$ 4 billion.

 Biography

 Ruparelia was born in Kabatoro, Kasese District in the Western Region of Uganda to an upper-middle-class Indian Gujarati family.
-His great-grandfather reached Mombasa, Kenya in 1897 from India and set up a trading store there before coming to Uganda in 1903.
-His grandfather was born in Uganda in 1908 and his father in 1932.
+His great-grandfather moved from India to Mombasa, Kenya in 1897, and set up a trading store there, before moving to Uganda in 1903.
+His grandfather was born in Uganda in 1908 and his father was also born in Uganda in 1932.

 Ruparelia has two sisters and one brother.
 He attended Bat Valley Primary School in Kampala, from P1 to P6, then Jinja Main Street Primary School in Jinja for P7 and Jinja Secondary School.
 In 1971, he joined Kololo Senior Secondary School.

-Ruparelia fled to the United Kingdom with his parents in 1972 at the age of 16, when the dictator Idi Amin expelled all Asians from Uganda.
+Ruparelia fled to the United Kingdom with his parents in 1972 at the age of 16, when then Ugandan president Idi Amin expelled all Asians from Uganda.

 Ruparelia returned to Uganda in 1985, with US$25,000 earned from several casual jobs including working in supermarkets, factories, and butcheries.
 Ruparelia started selling beer and spirits imported from Kenya.
-In 1989, beer importation was banned to encourage local brewing of alcohol and he realized he could not make beer.
+In 1989, beer importation was banned to encourage local brewing of alcohol, and he realized he could not make beer.
 But since his customers, who were mainly foreigners, paid him in foreign currency, he started Crane Forex Bureau, the first in Uganda.
-With his profits, Ruparelia ventured into other businesses, including forming Crane Bank in 1995.
+With his profits, Mr Ruparelia ventured into other businesses, including forming Crane Bank in 1995.
 Later, he organized his businesses under the umbrella of the Ruparelia Group.

-In 2007, Ruparelia was awarded an honorary Doctor of Laws degree in business, by the Uganda Pentecostal University, in recognition of his contribution to Uganda's economic growth.
+In 2007, Ruparelia was awarded an honorary Doctor of Laws degree in business by the Uganda Pentecostal University in recognition of his contribution to Uganda's economic growth.